Dynamic Electromagnetic Navigation: Introduction

 \subsection{Methodology}

-We use a model-based design approach for designing the control algorithm.
-First, the dynamics describing the interaction between the magnetic field and the pendulum system are captured through Lagrangian mechanics, by incorporating the potential energy of the magnetic field into the Lagrangian.
-We then perform system identification experiments in order to estimate the unknown parameters of our analytical model.
-Our identification procedure enables not only a precise estimation of the system's frequency response and its actuation bandwidth, but also provides an uncertainty estimate that captures the system's nonlinearity.
+We use a model-based framework for designing the control algorithms.
+First, the dynamics describing the interaction between the magnetic field and the pendulum system are captured through Lagrangian mechanics.
+We then perform system identification experiments in order to estimate unknown parameters and characterize the electrical dynamics of the system.
+Our identification procedure enables not only a precise estimation of the mechanical/electrical system's frequency response and their actuation bandwidths, but also provides an uncertainty estimate that captures the system's nonlinearity.

-We then design a state-feedback controller based on our identified dynamical model that stabilizes the pendulum and rejects disturbances.
+We then design a state-feedback controller based on our identified dynamical model that is capable of stabilizing pendulums ranging from 20 to \unit[40]{cm} in length.
 In addition, we introduce model-based techniques that offer online compensation for errors arising from the calibration of the magnetic field and the calibration of the angle measurement system.

-Our work goes well beyond the stabilization at equilibrium and also designs reference tracking controllers.
-These are capable of following dynamic non-equilibrium motions with the magnetic arm, while balancing the pendulum in its upright position.
-To that extent, we augment the control system with an Iterative Learning Control (ILC) scheme, that operates in parallel with the state-feedback controller.
-Our ILC scheme leverages information from the identified dynamic model and computes a feedforward correction signal based on past tracking error.
-The ILC scheme learns to compensate for all repetitive tracking errors, by repeatedly executing the same task.
+Our work goes beyond the mere stabilization at equilibrium and also includes reference tracking controllers.
+These are capable of following dynamic non-equilibrium motions with the magnetic arm, while balancing the pole in its upright position.
+To that extent, we augment the control system with an Iterative Learning Control (ILC) scheme that leverages the identified dynamic model to compute a feedforward correction signal based on past tracking information.
+By iterating the same task, the ILC learns to systematically compensate for repetitive tracking errors.
+Finally, we discuss structural limitations of our control strategy by examining the influence of magnetic field gradients on the motion of the system.